SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 First of all you need to power the board.
 JTAG programmers are not supposed to provide power, hence you need to do so separately.
 The board does not have a dedicated power connector, but you can use the pads of C1 (which I don't recommend installing, unless you have stability issues) or pins 2 (GND) and 4 (VCC) of the IDC connector.
 The board needs 5V, I usually take those from an Arduino board but feel free to use whatever suits you.

 On the software side, you will need [UrJTAG](http://urjtag.sourceforge.net).
 I have only tested version 2018.09, others might work or not.
-I am not sure this version is readily available in binary format, so you might have to compile it.
+I am not sure this version is readily available in binary format, so you might have to compile it from sources.

 You will also need to get the [BSDL (Boundary Scan Description Language) files for the 1502 CPLDs](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/BSDL).
 Download the zip file, uncompress it anywhere you like and take note of the path, you will need it later.